-4. Awareness of requirements and expectations.
-Review audit evidence to ensure its adequacy at the conclusion of on-site audits by: Reviewing information gathered; Collecting additional information as needed; Substantiating audit findings; Substantiating and documenting all findings and observations; Identifying issues requiring immediate attention/mitigation Noting outstanding issues requiring follow-up.
+4. Review audit evidence to ensure its adequacy at the conclusion of on-site audits by: Reviewing information gathered; Collecting additional information as needed; Substantiating audit findings; Summarizing and documenting all findings and observations; Identifying issues requiring immediate attention/mitigation Noting outstanding issues requiring follow-up.
 Conduct closing meetings: The closing meetings provide an opportunity at the conclusion of on-site audit to: Debrief relevant REA management; Summarize the audit activities and findings; Highlight system strengths and weaknesses; Discuss preliminary findings and recommended corrective actions; Bring up findings requiring immediate attention; Clarify any outstanding issues.
 Annual Audit Report: The post audit activities aim to produce an audit report, according to the sample outline presented in section 10.2, with audit findings and recommendations and to contribute towards formulation of a corrective action plan for continual performance improvement.
-The activities will focus on collating the information and follow-up on outstanding issues, as follows: Completed pre-audit questionnaire, operational document checklists; Completed on-site survey questionnaires, on-site audit protocols; All relevant correspondence, memoranda, reports, diagrams and drawings; Copies of records, photographs, and other information collected during the site visits; Detailed inspection and interview notes and summaries.
-Detailed instortion and interv Every 12 months 10x4 5.
-Update on the status of the establishment of an EMS in the REA's 10 Management structure and Roadmap towards ISO 14001, 9001 and 18001 certification for REA Subprojects under NEP.
-(TBC) 6.
-Final Audit Report : Final audit report will be produced at the end of the assignment and include a detailed summary of all findings, recommendations, and improvements achieved over the 4-year assignment.
+The activities will focus on collating the information and follow-up on Every 12 months 10x4 Outstanding issues, as follows: Completed pre-audit questionnaire, operational document checklists; Completed on-site survey questionnaires, on-site audit protocols; All relevant correspondence, memoranda, reports, diagrams and drawings; Copies of records, photographs, and other information collected during the site visits; Detailed inspection and interview notes and summaries.
+Detailed list of findings and recommendations for improvement.
+5. Update on the status of the establishment of an EMS in the REA's Management structure and Roadmap towards ISO 14001, 9001 and 18001 certification for REA Subprojects under NEP.
+Year 2 (TBC) 10 6.
+Final Audit Report: Final audit report will be produced at the end of the assignment and include a detailed summary of all findings, recommendations, and improvements achieved over the 4-year assignment.
 Year 4 20